 Our Online Training Tech Stack

-We've tested many different technologies to create the perfect blend of tech tools to support our trainers with the delivery.
+We’ve tested many different technologies to create the perfect blend of tech tools to support our trainers with the delivery.
 Our current stack consists of software and hardware components.
-On the software side, we rely on Zoom, Instruqt and Miro.
+On the software side, we rely on Zoom or Teams, Instruqt and Miro.
 On the hardware side, we love to put our fingers on the iPad and Apple Pencil and a dedicated webcam such as the Logitech 920.

-Zoom.
-Zoom delivers some unique features that we really love:
+Zoom and Teams delivers some unique features that we really love:

 - You don’t have to login to use the service (Hangouts/Meet anyone?)

-- If you have a second display, Zoom can show the trainer the webcams of all the participants on the first screen while screen-sharing
+- If you have a second display, Zoom and Teams can show the trainer the webcams of all the participants on the first screen while screen-sharing

 - Break out rooms that just works, thought out and battle tested.